This article was updated on June 27, 2017.

 The crucial thing for immigrants to understand is that you have to report all income, even if it comes from outside of Canada.
 You may get credit for tax already paid in another country, especially if there is a tax treaty between Canada and your home country.
-Any assets you have outside of Canada that are worth $100,000 or more must be reported.
-You must file your tax return by April 30 of the year after the tax year (June 15th if you run a business).
+Also, any assets you have outside of Canada worth $100,000 or more must be reported.
+You must file your Canadian tax return by April 30 of the year after the tax year (June 15th if you run a business).

 If you are hanging onto investments in your home country, figure out their value at the time of your immigration.
 That’s because when you sell the assets, you will only be taxed on their growth since you came to Canada.

 You need to file a tax return if you owe tax or want to receive a refund.
 However, even if you have no income to report or tax to pay, you should file to get the GST/HST credit (a credit given to people with low or modest incomes to offset paying sales tax) and the Canada Child Benefit (a monthly payment given to eligible families with a child under 18 years of age).